James Ernest John Brudenell-Bruce1

 M, #24439, d.
 17 January 1930

-Herbert Anderton Foster was the son of William Foster.1 He married Frances Edith Agnes Brudenell-Bruce, daughter of Commodore Lord Robert Thomas Brudenell-Bruce and Emma Leigh, on 30 January 1907.1 He died on 17 January 1930.1
+Herbert Anderton Foster was the son of William Foster and Emma Eliza Anderton.1 He married Frances Edith Agnes Brudenell-Bruce, daughter of Commodore Lord Robert Thomas Brudenell-Bruce and Emma Charlotte Hanbury Leigh, on 30 January 1907.1 He died on 17 January 1930.1

-Herbert Anderton Foster lived at Littlemore, Queensbury, Yorkshire, England.2 He was decorated with the award of Territorial Decoration (T.D.).1 He gained the rank of honorary Colonel in the service of the 2nd West Riding Brigade, Royal Field Artillery.1
+He lived at Littlemore, Queensbury, Yorkshire, EnglandG.2 He was awarded the Territorial Decoration (T.D.)1 He gained the rank of honorary Colonel in the 2nd West Riding Brigade, Royal Field Artillery.1

 Citations